email@example.com / (213) 740-5910/ AHF B55

 2000 B.A., Geography, California State University, Long Beach

 Jason T. Knowles, Ph.D., is an adjunct associate professor of the practice with the Spatial Sciences Institute in the University of Southern California Dornsife College of Letters, Arts and Sciences.

-Knowles has been a practitioner of geospatial sciences for more than 19 years, incorporating the use of geospatial technologies in local municipal, commercial, military, intelligence and academic communities.
-He is Director of Geospatial Science and Technology with the USC Institute for Creative Technologies.
+Knowles has been a practitioner of geospatial sciences for more than 20 years, incorporating the use of geospatial technologies in local municipal, commercial, military, intelligence and academic communities.

-He is alsothe CEO and founder of GeoAcuity, a geospatial consulting firm that specializes in providing high quality geographic information systems (GIS), remote sensing, and geospatial intelligence (GEOINT) solutions to the environmental, municipal and research sectors.
-His expertise includes skills in 3D modeling and visualization, pattern and predictive analytics, complex geospatial modeling and design, spatio-temporal and multi-variate analysis, cost surface modeling, remote sensing (air photo and satellite imagery) analysis, cartographic visualization, field GPS data collection and support, GEOINT analysis and enterprise GIS design and implementation.
+He also is the CEO and founder of GeoAcuity, a geospatial consulting firm that specializes in providing high quality geographic information systems (GIS), remote sensing, and geospatial intelligence (GEOINT) solutions to the environmental, municipal and Federal sectors.
+His expertise includes skills in 3D modeling and visualization, pattern and predictive analytics, UAS data collection and analysis, complex geospatial modeling and design, spatio-temporal and multi-variate analysis, cost surface modeling, remote sensing (air photo and satellite imagery) analysis, cartographic visualization, field GPS data collection and support, GEOINT analysis and enterprise GIS design and implementation.

 He has conducted field research throughout Central and South America, the Caribbean, Kenya, and China.